Ramnathi: Deities

 The chief deity of the temple is Ramnath.
 Since Ramnath is the chief deity, the temple came to be known as Ramnathi.
 The name Ram-Nath equals Lord of Rama i.e. Shiva.
 In addition the temple has the idols of the Goddess Shanteri (Shantadurga) from Rivona and the Goddess Kamakshi from Loutolim.
 There is an idol of Shree Lakshmi Narayan Shree Siddhinath (Ganesh), Shree Betal and Shree Kaalbhairav.
 This completes the Ramnathi Panchayatna.

+Festivals

+The most prominent event at Ramnathi is the Mahashivratri festival, celebrated during the Hindu month of Magha, running from Magha Krishna 12 to Phalguna (Shigmo) Shukla 2.
+Features of the festival include: